timmbogner/Farm-Data-Relay-System/README.md

 In the FDRS, one can place as many relays as needed to span the distance to the final device in the system: the gateway.

 ## Gateway
-The gateway takes the packet of ESP-NOW data and interprets it into JSON format, then outputs it over the serial port.
+The gateway takes the packet of ESP-NOW data and interprets it into Json format, then outputs it over the serial port.
 From here it can be collected by another microcontroller or a Raspberry Pi known as a front-end to be sent to the cloud for further processing and storage.

 ## Front-end
 ### Blynk